MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/single-server-wizard/Step-1--Configure-the-DirectAccess-Infrastructure.md

 > 2. If the second NIC cannot be configured for the domain profile for any reason, then the DirectAccess IPsec policy must be manually scoped to all profiles using the following Windows PowerShell commands:
 >
 >     ```
->     $gposession = Open-NetGPO â€“PolicyStore <Name of the server GPO>
+>     $gposession = Open-NetGPO –PolicyStore <Name of the server GPO>
->     Set-NetIPsecRule â€“DisplayName <Name of the IPsec policy> â€“GPOSession $gposession â€“Profile Any
+>     Set-NetIPsecRule –DisplayName <Name of the IPsec policy> –GPOSession $gposession –Profile Any
->     Save-NetGPO â€“GPOSession $gposession
+>     Save-NetGPO –GPOSession $gposession
 >     ```
 >
 >     The names of the IPsec policies are DirectAccess-DaServerToInfra and DirectAccess-DaServerToCorp.